webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 ```
 ##specFileRetries

-Sets the testrunner to retry a failed spec in a suite, the retried spec gets a new setup env for its new test.
+Sets the testrunner to retry a failed spec in a suite, the retried spec gets a new setup environment for its new test.